percona/pmm/doc/source/pmm-admin.rst

 .. prompt:: bash

-   sudo pmm-admin add queries --user root --password root --host 192.168.200.2 --create-user
+   sudo pmm-admin add mysql:queries --user root --password root --host 192.168.200.2 --create-user

 QAN can use either the slow query log or Performance Schema as the source.
 By default, it chooses the slow query log for a local MySQL instance